treksis/Fed_minutes_analysis/README.md

 - "Participants' Views on Current Economic Conditions and the Economic Outlook"
 - 'Committee Policy Action'

-3. Conduct bigram and trigram analysis on the text sets.
+3. Extract monogram, bigram and trigram on the text sets.

 - Developments in Financial Market section is removed due to the fact that it does not contain any opinions of policymakers.
 - Committee Policy Action section is removed from the process because it is the duplicate of FOMC statement.